 The Roundtable report focuses on several key areas as potential keys to the success of new conservation models being used to scale marine protection efforts, particularly the development of government-led change through PPPs, the role of corporations with shared agendas in promoting conservation, and new subcontractor models of conservation implementation.

 THE OCEAN COMMUNITY STUDY & DIALOGUE (2012-2013)

 The Ocean Community Report is a product of the Energy & Environment Program’s Ocean Community Study & Dialogue (2012-2013), a year-long study of opportunities for improving the design and implementation of spatial management strategies and policies that can reduce the impact of overfishing on ecosystems and fisheries biomass.
 In this study, the Aspen Institute partnered with Duke University’s Nicholas Institute for Environmental Policy Solutions and the Institute’s own Advocacy Planning and Evaluation Program to survey recent funding, policy and advocacy related to establishing marine protected areas.

-Adding to the findings in these studies, the Institute also convened an in-person, multiday dialogue at Fort Baker, California, in December 2012 among some thirty members of the ocean conservation community, including major funders, marine scientists, policymakers and conservation leaders.
+Adding to the findings in these studies, the Institute also convened an in-person, multi-day dialogue at Fort Baker, California, in December 2012.
+Some thirty members of the ocean conservation community, including major funders, marine scientists, policymakers and conservation leaders were present.